badta5te/devops-for-programmers-project-76/README.md

 - 1 load balancer;
 - 1 database (PostgreSQL);

-Both droplets are connected to the load balancer and available at https://badta5te.me
+Both droplets are connected to the load balancer and available at https://badta5te.me (currently disabled)

 Install roles: